Examples

 For protocol-aware discovery (find devices that actually speak CRUMBS) use the core helper crumbs_controller_scan_for_crumbs() which performs a read-and-decode probe.
 See the Getting Started guide for short Arduino and Linux examples.

-cd examples/platformio/simple_controller
+cd examples/core_usage/platformio/simple_controller

 pio run -e nanoatmega328new